 Epidemiology of Septic Arthritis in Children

-Septic arthritis has become an uncommon disease due to the prompt use of antibiotics in the last few decades.
+The incidence of septic arthritis has reduced dramatically due to the prompt use of antibiotics in the last few decades.
 The condition, however, remains more common in children compared to adults.

 The condition has become so rare that in a recent study of over four years duration, 34 cases were diagnosed in the United States.
 The most likely cause of this decline in incidence is the introduction of Haemophilus influenzae type B vaccination.
 Haemophilus influenzae type B is the most common etiology of septic arthritis in children.

-In the recent years, methicillin-resistant staphylococcus aureus has emerged in the community.
+In recent years, methicillin-resistant Staphylococcus aureus has emerged in the community.
 Some experts fear that the risk of septic arthritis might increase in the coming years because of the emergence of this antibiotic-resistant bacterium in the community.

 There are certain subgroups who are more likely to develop septic arthritis compared to the normal and healthy population.
 The immunocompromised, children infected with immunodeficiency virus and those with sickle cell anemia are examples of high-risk populations for septic arthritis.
 Patients with hemophilia are also at risk of developing septic arthritis as a complicated to recurrent hemarthrosis, bleeding inside the joints.
 The most commonly affected sites of Septic arthritis are large joints of lower limbs.
 Children belonging to low-income families are more likely to develop the disease mostly in the age group 0-4 years.

 Whether boys are more likely to develop septic arthritis than girls is still debatable.
 Due to the small number of cases, any statistical conclusions are usually difficult to be made.